kubedb/docs/docs/guides/postgres/backup/overview/index.md

 ## Next Steps

+- Backup a standalone PostgreSQL database using Stash following the guide from [here](/docs/guides/postgres/backup/standalone/index.md).
-- Install PostgreSQL addon for Stash following the guide from [here](https://stash.run/docs/latest/addons/postgres/setup/install/).
+- Configure a generic backup template for all the PostgreSQL databases of your cluster using Stash Auto-backup by following the guide from [here](/docs/guides/postgres/backup/auto-backup/index.md).